ehsaniara/delay-box/README.md

 ```
 **Note:** your terminal console will only print  `{"message":"task created"}` 1000 times, but the worker consoles shows the date. (in this example its docker logs)

-You can try the docker compose example with 3 worker nodes example [ocker-compose example without kafka](./docker-multi-worker-no-kafka)
+You can try the docker compose example with 3 worker nodes example [Docker-compose example without kafka](./docker-multi-worker-no-kafka)

 ## Local Example